What is Nevoid Basal Cell Carcinoma Syndrome?

 Sun exposure and radiation therapy increase the number of basal cell skin cancers that a person with NBCCS develops.
 Some individuals may have thousands of basal cell cancers in areas of skin that are exposed to the sun or radiation therapy.

 How is NBCCS inherited?

-Normally, every cell has two copies of each gene: one inherited form the mother and one inherited from the father.
-NBCCS follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: one inherited form the mother and one inherited from the father.
+NBCCS follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of the normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has up to a 50% chance of having the same mutation.
 It is also possible that the NBCCS in an individual was caused not by an inherited mutation but, rather, by a spontaneous gene mutation (see below).